usnistgov/mass/doc/xray_efficiency_models.rst

 Detector X-ray Efficiency Models
 ================================

-.. warning:: This module requires the xraylib python package.
-Please see https://github.com/tschoonj/xraylib/wiki for installation instructions.
+.. warning:: This module requires the xraydb python package.
+You should be able to install with 'sudo pip install xraydb'.

 Motivation